heikkipora/registry-sync/README.md

 ## Using a proper web server instead of registry-serve (recommended)

 Configure your web server to use `index.json` as index file name instead of `index.html`.
+Also configure 404 responses to have an application/json body of "{}".